 Psychological abuse can also include the threat of deportation for immigrants, regardless of legal status.Financial Abuse

-This form of mistreatment involves illegally or improperly using an older adult’s funds, property, or assets.
-For example, financial exploitation and abuse may occur when a caregiver takes possession of their elder client’s funds under false pretenses such as stealing money from a bank account, wallet, purse, or credit/debit card.Elder Self-Abuse
+Financial abuse is a form of mistreatment involving illegally or improperly using an older adult’s funds, property, or assets.
+For example, economic exploitation and abuse may occur when a caregiver takes possession of their elder client’s funds under false pretenses such as stealing money from bank accounts, a wallet, purse, or credit/debit card.Elder Self-Abuse

-- Cutting one’s wrist(s) with a sharp object such as an electric carving knife
+- Cutting one’s wrist(s) with a sharp object such as a knife

 - Making superficial cuts on other parts of the body using scissors or knives